Determining the scope of consolidation

 To read the other articles in the series:

-- The accounts consolidation process: are you ready for it?
+- The accounts consolidation process: 3 steps for an effective financial consolidation

 - The scope of consolidation: the concepts of control, of control percentage and interest percentage